deerawan/vscode-protractor-snippets/README.md

-# Visual Studio Code Protractor Snippets
+# Visual Studio Code Snippets for Protractor
 This package is for Protractor 2.

 ## Installation